innerlee/MM11Queue/README.md

 ```julia
 include("main.jl")
 ```
-you will see a picture pops up. that's it.
+you will see figures with .svg extention generated.